dennydennie/protocol-docs/events/remove-layers.md

 ## Summary

-Sent by the server to the client to remove layers from local storage when they are no longer needed or out of date.
+This event is sent from the plugin to the front end to remove layers from local storage when they are no longer needed or out of date.

+Use the query parameter to specify which layers to remove.

-## Specification
+## Event Specification

+### Event Name

+`remove-layers`

+### Event Fields

-### RemoveLayersEvent
+#### RemoveLayersEvent

 | Fieldname | Type            | Description                                            |
 | --------- | --------------- | ------------------------------------------------------ |
 | query     | LayerQueryDto[] | A query object defining which layers should be removed |
 | pluginId  | string          | Your unique plugin id                                  |

-### LayerQueryDto
+#### LayerQueryDto

 | Fieldname | Type           | Description                                                                                                |
 | --------- | -------------- | ---------------------------------------------------------------------------------------------------------- |